Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="bonus-dynamic-dashboard">18 - Bonus: Create a dynamic dashboard that shows the map of all locations, the I stat, and the ability to filter by Product Type </h2>

-With the sheet you created, add it to a dashboard with a map of locations.
-Add in a filter for product type and test out the interactivity.
+<p>With the sheet you created, add it to a dashboard with a map of locations.
+Add in a filter for product type and test out the interactivity.</p>

 </br>